 How Plans Can Get Started

-An HRA is a concise health and wellness survey that asks patients to share information related to their medical history, personal demographics and social risk factors.
+Health risk assessments (HRA) are a valuable tool for capturing this type of self-reported data across membership populations.
+An HRA is a concise health and wellness survey that asks patients to share information related to their medical history, personal demographics and SRF.
 HRAs capture valuable member data and allow plans to create roadmaps for improving health outcomes and creating interventions for members.

 Here’s a look at what a well-designed HRA should include: